Game Management Unit 12A

 Blue Grouse, Kaibab Squirrel, Merriam’s Turkey, Mountain Lion, Mule Deer

-Update: In 2008, the Arizona Game and Fish Department discontinued aerial flights on the Kaibab National Forest to locate bison prior to hunts because so few bison were observed in previous years.
-However, for the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.
+Update: For the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.

 *There are currently no Population Management Seasons for elk tags available for successfully drawn deer hunters in Units 12A East and/or West.

-The Department reminds hunters that bison within these hunt areas are at low densities or may not be present during the hunt.
+The Department reminds hunters that bison within these hunt areas may not be present during the hunt.
 Therefore, chances for success are very low.
 The Grand Canyon National Park is not open to hunting.

-Over-the-counter elk seasons are described in the 2014 pronghorn antelope and elk regulations.
+Elk seasons are described in the pronghorn antelope and elk regulations.

-Hunters interested in purchasing an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
-During the cooler months, elk will occasionally move south to the Kaibab from southern Utah.
-In the last couple of years, only a few elk have been spotted along the 12A/12B/12BW boundary on the west side of the Kaibab Plateau.
+Hunters obtaining an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
+In the last couple of years, only a few elk have been spotted and harvested in the vicinity of Mile and a Half Lake south to Franks Lake, on the west side of the Kaibab Plateau.
 The Grand Canyon National Park is not open to hunting.
 Learn more

-In the recent past several bucks taken on the Kaibab have been entered into the record books.
-A relatively constant output of "trophy" quality deer has been evident, throughout the history of the plateau, as demonstrated by a recent analysis of the Arizona Record book.
+A relatively constant output of older age-class deer has been evident, throughout the history of the plateau.
 Hunt success figures have fluctuated around the 40-50% range for the last decade, some of the highest hunt success for mule deer in the state.
 With conditions slowly improving in the burned area of 12AW, and with the initiation of a landscape scale habitat restoration effort, the outlook for the Kaibab deer herd is indeed very optimistic.

-Articles often lead to false expectations; huge bucks do not exist behind every tree anywhere in the world.
-As indicated by checkstation records, the "average" mature buck produced by the Kaibab is a 3-5 year old 23-25" four point.
-Remember, 30" bucks are special because they are extremely, extremely rare.
-If you are fortunate enough to draw one of the most sought after deer tags in the United States come to the Kaibab with realistic expectations and remember, we hunt for the experience.
-Enjoy the natural splendor of the Kaibab Plateau, revel in your good fortune at having a tag, relish the fact that a huge deer is a possibility, but most of all be a responsible sportsman and represent our sport in the best manner possible.
+If you are fortunate enough to draw one of the most sought after deer tags in the United States come to the Kaibab with realistic expectations.
+Remember, we hunt for the experience.
+Enjoy the natural splendor of the Kaibab Plateau, revel in your good fortune at having a tag, but most of all be a responsible sportsman and represent our sport in the best manner possible.

 Antlerless Hunting: After several years of antlerless hunting, many of the does on the plateau have become as hunter-wise as most bucks.
 Antlerless hunters continue to enjoy high hunt success.
 However, locating and harvesting an antlerless deer is likely to become more challenging as these animals become more educated about two-legged visitors to the plateau.